AXA fund arm to shift 34 bln euros in assets to Aviva Investors

-LONDON (Reuters) - AXA Investment Managers said on Wednesday it had been notified that 34 billion euros ($36.95 billion) in assets it currently manages on behalf of Friends Life would move to Aviva Investors by the end of the year.
+LONDON, Aug 5 (Reuters) - AXA Investment Managers said on Wednesday it expected to transfer 34 billion euros ($36.95 billion) in assets it currently manages on behalf of Friends Life to Aviva Investors by the end of the year.

 The statement followed one from British insurer Aviva in which it said it planned to move some of the funds currently run by AXA in-house, following a review of its operations after buying Friends Life earlier this year.